 The device interface is factory calibrated for sensitivity and zero-g offset for each axis.
-The trim values are stored in non-volatile memory (NVM).
+The trim values are stored in non volatile memory (NVM).
 On power-up, the trim parameters are read from NVM and applied to the circuitry.
 In normal use, further calibration in the end application is not necessary.
-However, the MMA8451Q allows the user to adjust the zero-g offset for each axis after power-up, changing the default offset values.
+However, the MMA8453Q allows the user to adjust the zero-g offset for each axis after power-up, changing the default offset values.
 The user offset adjustments are stored in six volatile registers.
 For more information on device calibration, refer to NXP application note AN4069.

-5.2 8-bit or 14-bit data
+5.2 8-bit or 10-bit data

-The measured acceleration data is stored in the OUT_X_MSB, OUT_X_LSB, OUT_Y_MSB, OUT_Y_LSB, OUT_Z_MSB, and OUT_Z_LSB registers as 2's complement 14-bit numbers.
+The measured acceleration data is stored in the OUT_X_MSB, OUT_X_LSB, OUT_Y_MSB, OUT_Y_LSB, OUT_Z_MSB, and OUT_Z_LSB registers as 2's complement 10-bit numbers.
 The most significant 8-bits of each axis are stored in OUT_X (Y, Z)MSB, so applications needing only 8-bit results can use these three registers and ignore OUT_X,Y, Z_LSB.
 To do this, the F_READ bit in CTRL_REG1 must be set.
-When the F_READ bit is cleared, the fast-read mode is disabled.
+When the F_READ bit is cleared, the fast read mode is disabled.

-When the full scale is set to 2 g, the measurement range is -2 g to +1.99975 g, and each count corresponds to 1 g/4096 (0.25 mg) at 14-bits resolution.
-When the full scale is set to 8 g, the measurement range is -8 g to +7.999 g, and each count corresponds to 1 g/1024 (0.98 mg) at 14-bits resolution.
-The resolution is reduced by a factor of 64 if only the 8-bit results are used.
+When the full-scale is set to 2 g, the measurement range is -2 g to +1.9961 g, and each count corresponds to 1 g/256 (3.9 mg) at 10-bits resolution.
+When the full-scale is set to 8 g, the measurement range is 8 g to +7.9844 g, and each count corresponds to 1 g/64 (15.6 mg) at 10-bits resolution.
+The resolution is reduced by a factor of 4 if only the 8-bit results are used.
 For more information on the data manipulation between data formats and modes, refer to NXP application note AN4076.
+There is a device driver available that can be used with the Sensor Toolbox demo board (LFSTBEB8451, 2, 3Q).